ZhiliaoShi-1337/Snowflake-Proxy-Monitoring-Scripts/README.md

-# Snowflake-Proxy-Monitoring-Scripts

---- WARNING ---
+# WARNING

+ ! ! !
+THE PROVIDED SCRIPTS ARE STILL AN ALPHA BUILD ! ! !

 The provided scripts to monitor and restart the snowflake-proxy are NOT from torproject!

 These scripts are created by an single person, trying to manage high CPU and RAM errors, which can result in an crash of the system.

---- DISCLAIMER ---

 I do NOT take any responsibility for any errors, resulted by the provided scripts.

-If you, the user, want to create any kind of Issue, please keep in mind, that I CAN'T work on this project full time.
+If you want to create any kind of Issue, please keep in mind, that I CAN'T work on this project full time.

---- How to use the provided scripts ---
+# How to use the provided scripts

 1. Download the Repo to you're machine, where snowflake-proxy is installed.